 Conditions relating to the practice of camping and the campsite

-The holder of a residence permit must comply with the following conditions of practice;
+All persons camping on public land must comply with the following conditions of practice;

-- Dispose of its wastewater in accordance with the Regulation respecting wastewater disposal and treatment for isolated dwellings
+- Dispose of its wastewater in accordance with the Regulation respecting wastewater disposal and treatment for isolated dwellings (c.
+Q-2, R.22);

 - It is forbidden to set up a dry pit toilet (outhouse) by one’s own means;